Zajus02/blog/_posts/2024-08-26-the-age-of-content.markdown

 ---
 layout: post
-title: On the Age of Content
+title: The age of content
 date: 2024-08-26
 last_modified_at: 2024-09-09
 categories: Technology